itedev/FormBundle/README.md

 }
 ```

+### Ordered

+...

+### Validation

+This component is used for conversion most standard form constraints (from http://symfony.com/doc/master/reference/constraints.html) for using it on client-side.

 ### Debug

 If you want to dump huge objects in twig, and you cannot do it with default `dump()` function, you can use next way.
 Start listen for xDebug connections and add next construction to your twig template: